Rajnigandha flower is no doubt one of the most pleasant-smelling flowers in the world.

 I would advise you to get a good quality green net and put it under it.

-Also, during rainy season, it will save your plants from getting overwatered from rain.
+Also, during the rainy season, it will save your plants from getting overwatered from rain which is also very crucial.

 How to Water Rajnigandha Plant for Proper Care